Tim Witherspoon vs. James Smith (2nd meeting)

 - Smith entered ranked as the # 9 heavyweight contender by the WBA.

 - Witherspoon was scheduled to defend his title against Tony Tubbs, who withdrew citing a shoulder injury.
 Against the will of Witherspoon, Smith was substituted by Don King.
-Witherspoon allegedly did not want to fight Smith as he had been training exclusively for Tubbs and he and Smith had just met a year and a half prior.
-Thus, Witherspoon threatened to pull out of the match and had been threatened by the Kings with legal action in the week leading up to the fight.
+Witherspoon did not want to fight Smith as he had been training exclusively for Tubbs, and he and Smith had just met a year and a half prior.
+Thus, Witherspoon threatened to pull out of the match and had been threatened by King with legal action in the week leading up to the fight.

-- The attendance for the bout was only around 5,000, which left some 17,000 empty seats.
+- The attendance for the bout was only 5,042, which left some 17,000 empty seats.
 Among those in attendance was Mike Tyson, who after the fight referred to it as a "wonderful punching performance."

 - The fight was part of HBO's heavyweight title unification tournament.